kamauwashington/nats-deduplication-subscriber/README.md

     * _allow the subscription a few additional seconds to bind, 503 errors may be experienced during this binding time_
 1) open another terminal to the root of this repository and run :
     * **nats publish dedupe.us.east.regional 'Some random information'**
-        * message independent TTL can be set by doing the following
+        * message independent TTL can be set by doing the following (example of 5 second message level TTL)
         * **nats publish dedupe.us.east.regional 'Some random information' -H X-DEDUPE-TTL-MS:5000**
-    * _allow the subscription a few additional seconds to bind, 503 errors may be experienced during this binding time_

 ## Visualize